Nipple vasospasm and breastfeeding

 What is nipple vasospasm?

-Vasospasm is what happens when the blood vessels supplying the nipple spasm (tighten), and reduce the blood flow to the nipple.
-This affects the flow of milk from the nipple.
+Nipple vasospasm happens when the blood vessels supplying the nipple spasm (tighten) and reduce blood flow to the nipple.
+It can cause severe pain during breastfeeding.

-It is common to feel intense pain if this happens, especially if the weather is cold.
-While any of the body's blood vessels can be affected by vasospasm, it can be a very painful condition during breastfeeding.
+It is common to feel intense pain when this happens, especially if the weather is cold.

 What causes nipple vasospasm?

-Nipple vasospasm can occur in response to nipple trauma (injury), for example, if your baby does not attach well to your breast during breastfeeding.
+Nipple vasospasm can occur in response to nipple trauma (injury).
+For example, this may occur if your baby does not attach well to your breast during breastfeeding.

-It can also happen randomly and unrelated to breastfeeds, for example due to Raynaud’s phenomenon (commonly known as Raynaud’s).
+It can also happen randomly and unrelated to breastfeeding — for example, due to Raynaud's phenomenon (commonly known as Raynaud's).

 Who is at risk of experiencing nipple vasospasm?

-Some people are more likely to have nipple vasospasm, including those:
+Some people are more likely to have nipple vasospasm, including those who:

-- who tend to have cold fingers and feet
+- tend to have cold fingers and feet

-- with a family history of Raynaud’s phenomenon
+- have a family history of Raynaud's phenomenon

-- who smoke, as nicotine constricts the blood vessels
+- smoke — because nicotine constricts the blood vessels

-People may first experience nipple vasospasm during their pregnancy.
+Some people first experience nipple vasospasm during pregnancy.

 What does nipple vasospasm with breastfeeding feel like?